Ottawa, Alberta reach agreement on funding proposal for Calgary 2026 Olympic bid

 Those motions were referred to Wednesday’s council meeting.

-He said the provincial and federal governments and the city could not come to a cost-sharing agreement on the $3-billion public investment asked for by the bid corporation Calgary 2026, which had estimated the total cost of hosting the games at $5.2 billion.
+Woolley said the provincial and federal governments and the city could not come to a cost-sharing agreement on the $3-billion public investment asked for by the bid corporation Calgary 2026, which had estimated the total cost of hosting the Games at $5.2 billion.

 “The gap is too large,” Woolley said.